Skip to content

 Customer.io is "Data First."

 The platform was built on the belief that marketers are most effective when they have access to all relevant user data the moment it happens.
-This philosophy manifests in two massive competitive advantages:
+This philosophy manifests in two competitive advantages:

 1. The Uncapped Model